Beaches and Big Cities: Three Weeks in Brazil in 2023

 Brazil is a country that is rich in culture and history.
 The beaches are beautiful, the people are friendly and welcoming, and the culture is vibrant and alive.
-Three weeks in Brazil allows you to see several parts of the country, and get a feel for the different cultures and areas in this vast land.
+This itinerary for three weeks in Brazil allows you to see several parts of the country, and get a feel for the different cultures and areas in this vast land.

 Brazil is an ideal destination for a family- while many US travelers are unfamiliar with Portuguese, you’ll find most Brazilians are willing to work with you to communicate and are very patient with travelers.
 We’ve covered where to go, where to stay, and things to do in Brazil with kids.

 We visited Brazil as part of our Family Year Out when our kids were 4 and 7 years old.
 You can also check out our itineraries for Mexico, Peru, and Colombia.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.

 At the bottom of this post, download a free guide: 6 Safety Tips for Traveling with Kids: What You Should Know Before You Travel.

 This itinerary for three weeks in Brazil starts in the south and moves north, ending in Salvador, Brazil.
 It includes both cities and beaches, so you can get a taste of different elements of Brazilian culture.
 It does not include time spent in the Amazon, which covers a huge amount of Brazil’s territory.